Banging Toolbox

 #1 Best Dewalt cordless drill and impact driver kit

-On the other hand, the DeWalt DCK299P2 combo kit also contains a hammer drill and an impact driver, each running at 20 volts off a 5.0Ah battery.
-The DCD996 hammer drill has a ½” diameter and three-speed settings, topping out at 2000 RPM.
+On the other hand, the DeWalt DCK299P2 combo kit contains a hammer drill and an impact driver, each running at 20 volts off a 5.0Ah battery.
+The DCD996 drills with a ½” diameter chuck and three-speed settings, topping out at 2000 RPM.

 The all-metal transmission efficiently transfers energy from the motor to the tooltip, making it run at optimal performance while increasing run times.
-You also get a pounding action that ranges from zero to 38,250 BPM, enabling you to punch through even dense masonry.
+Additionally, you get a pounding action that ranges from zero to 38,250 BPM, enabling you to punch through even dense masonry.

 #1 Best Makita cordless drill and impact driver kit